ckeditor/ckeditor5/docs/installation/advanced/integrating-from-source-webpack.md

     If you cannot use the latest webpack (at the moment of writing this guide, it is 5), the provided configuration will also work with webpack 4.
 </info-box>

-Webpack configuration for TypeScript slightly differs - it must take into account `.ts` files.
+### TypeScript

+Optionally, you may need to handle `.ts` files to use TypeScript in your project.
+There is the [`ts-loader`](https://webpack.js.org/guides/typescript/#loader) for this purpose.
+Webpack configuration must take into account these changes.

 ```js
 // webpack.config.js